PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 - the description of all variables available to each template
 - the list of all hooks found in a given template

-## What Will PrestaShop's Starter Theme look like?
+## What Will PrestaShop's Starter Theme Look Like?

 *Well it will look like \*\*\*\*, that's the point.*